abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

     easily be done within the RL with the concept of *locks*.

     A lock is simply an ``std::vector<int>`` that represent a partial route.
-If ``lock`` is such a vector, then we can apply this lock and this ensures that:
+If ``lock`` is such a vector, then we can apply this lock ensure that:

       ``NextVar(lock[i]) == lock[i+1]``